Configure for Bare Metal

 Operating system on the machine.
 Permitted values: bottlerocket, ubuntu, redhat (Default: bottlerocket).

-osImageURL (optional)
+osImageURL (required)

-Optional field to replace the default Bottlerocket operating system.
-EKS Anywhere can only auto-import Bottlerocket.
+Required field to set the operating system.
 In order to use Ubuntu or RHEL see building baremetal node images .
 This field is also useful if you want to provide a customized operating system image or simply host the standard image locally.
 To upgrade a node or group of nodes to a new operating system version (ie. RHEL 8.7 to RHEL 8.8), modify this field to point to the new operating system image URL and run upgrade cluster command .
+The osImageURL must contain the Cluster.Spec.KubernetesVersion or Cluster.Spec.WorkerNodeGroupConfiguration[].KubernetesVersion version (in case of modular upgrade).
+For example, if the Kubernetes version is 1.31, the osImageURL name should include 1.31, 1_31, 1-31 or 131.

 templateRef (optional)